 - Record and track workout metrics

 The iFIT app is more than just a running app found on any old basic treadmill.
 It is an interactive, immersive training platform with thousands of live and on-demand classes led by world-class instructors.
 Classes take place all over the world and, and with the amazing graphics provided you can get your run in virtually anywhere you choose (thanks to the Google Maps integration).

-What is particularly great about iFIT is that it is also a mobile and TV app so you can literally workout anywhere.
-Your paid membership allows you to log into as many iFIT-enabled pieces of equipment you want.
+What is particularly great about iFIT is that it is also a mobile and TV app so you can literally work out anywhere.
+Your paid membership allows you to log into as many iFIT treadmills and other cardio equipment that supports the app.

 When using iFIT on a NordicTrack, ProForm, or FreeMotion treadmill that has an integrated touchscreen, you’ll likely find automatic trainer controls, which have real-time trainer adjustments and terrain-matching.
 This connected experience allows you to interact with the trainer to keep you motivated.